databrary/design/ridir-16/narrative.md

 The videos linked to coding files and manuals generated by researchers constitute a substantial resource for new discovery with significant potential to catalyze novel research and to capitalize on prior research investments.
 This potential is unrealized unless researchers make the materials available in interoperable formats.
 Databrary has demonstrated that researchers will embrace video data sharing when barriers are reduced and appropriate incentives exist (pp. 6-7).
-We believe this success will extend to coding files and manuals when we make it easy for users to share and exchange these files in whatever format best suits their purposes.
+We believe this success will extend to coding files and manuals once we make it easy for users to share and exchange these files in whatever format best suits their purposes.
 The hard-won information contained in the coding files can then be made fully accessible and available for myriad new uses.

-Accordingly, we propose to expand Databrary’s capabilities to enable import and export of video coding files and manuals that are already part of the researcher's normal workflow, but not easily or readily shared.
+Accordingly, we propose to expand Databrary’s capabilities to enable sharing video coding files and manuals that are already part of the researcher's normal workflow, but not easily or readily shared.
 We propose to make the information currently stored in incompatible coding file formats interoperable with one another.
 Where the files contain metadata useful for search, we will import and add it to Databrary’s search functionality.

 These enhancements will accelerate the pace of video data sharing and reuse in the developmental and learning sciences where hundreds of researchers use video (2, 3, 18).
-The project will leverage and increase the value of NSF’s prior investments in Databrary and create opportunities for new research in other fields that use video recordings as raw data (4–9).
+The project will leverage and increase the value of NSF’s prior investments in Databrary and create opportunities for new research in other fields that annotate video recordings as raw data (4–9).
 This will enable new, multidisciplinary, multilevel, and integrative research on human behavior that is currently prohibitively expensive or impossible.

 ### Project Aims